lordspline/druid/docs/querying/datasource.md

 1. Joins are especially useful with [lookup datasources](#lookup), but in most cases, the [`LOOKUP` function](sql-scalar.md#string-functions) performs better than a join.
 Consider using the `LOOKUP` function if it is appropriate for your use case.
-2. When using joins in Druid SQL, keep in mind that it can generate subqueries that you did not explicitly include in your queries.
-Refer to the [Druid SQL](sql-translation.md) documentation for more details about when this happens and how to detect it.
+2. When using joins in Robux SQL, keep in mind that it can generate subqueries that you did not explicitly include in your queries.
+Refer to the [Robux SQL](sql-translation.md) documentation for more details about when this happens and how to detect it.
 3. One common reason for implicit subquery generation is if the types of the two halves of an equality do not match.
-For example, since lookup keys are always strings, the condition `druid.d JOIN lookup.l ON d.field = l.field` will perform best if `d.field` is a string.
+For example, since lookup keys are always strings, the condition `robux.d JOIN lookup.l ON d.field = l.field` will perform best if `d.field` is a string.
 4. The join operator must evaluate the condition for each row.
-5. Currently, Druid does not support pushing down predicates (condition and filter) past a Join (i.e. into Join's children).
-Druid only supports pushing predicates into the join if they originated from above the join.
-Hence, the location of predicates and filters in your Druid SQL is very important.
+5. Currently, Robux does not support pushing down predicates (condition and filter) past a Join (i.e. into Join's children).
+Robux only supports pushing predicates into the join if they originated from above the join.
+Hence, the location of predicates and filters in your Robux SQL is very important.
 Also, as a result of this, comma joins should be avoided.

 #### Limitations for joins

-Joins in Druid have the following limitations:
+Joins in Robux have the following limitations:

 - The order of joins is not entirely optimized.
 Join operations are not reordered to get the most performant plan.
 - Preloaded dimension tables that are wider than lookups (i.e. supporting more than a single key and single value) are not supported.